qbarrand/oot-operator/docs/design/fundamentals.md

               - /path/to/module0.ko
               - /path/to/module1.ko

-    imageRepoSecret: one-secret-with-many-creds # used as imagePullSecrets in the DaemonSet and to pull / push for the build and sign features
+    imageRepoSecret:  # used as imagePullSecrets in the DaemonSet and to pull / push for the build and sign features
+      name: one-secret-with-many-creds
     serviceAccountName: some-sa # optional
   selector:  # top-level selector
     feature.node.kubernetes.io/cpu-cpuid.VMX: true